-- 2 Dependent on location, access to Boat Parks, Quays or Approaches may be restricted to pass holders only and at other times security gates may be locked and access denied. - No vehicle may be left unattended in or around Boat Parks, Quays or Approaches at any time, other than within designated areas.
-Any offending vehicle may be fined, or will be towed away or impounded without notice and at the owner's expense.
+- 2. Dependent on location, access to Boat Parks, Quays or Approaches may be restricted to pass holders only and at other times security gates may be locked and access denied. - 3.
+No vehicle may be left unattended in or around Boat Parks, Quays or Approaches at any time, other than within designated areas.
+Any offending vehicle may be fined or will be towed away or impounded without notice and at the owner's expense. - 4.
+All vehicles must adhere to the 10MPH speed limit in the boat park.